tjarrettveracode/veracode-pipeline-mitigation/README.md

 * `--sandbox`, `-s` (optional): Sandbox guid from which to retrieve mitigated findings in the application specified above.

 All actions are logged to `vcpipmit.log`.
 The baseline file is created in the current directory and is named `baseline_<appguid>.json`.

+## Notes

+We perform a naïve match between the mitigated findings and the pipeline findings based on CWE ID, source file and line number value.
+There is some
+"slop" built into the match (checking a range in the pipeline finding around the original mitigated finding); you can adjust the constant
+`LINE_NUMBER_SLOP` to get a more or less precise match.